inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 1. Concept and definition of *OpenStreetMap*
 2. Definition and objectives of data collection
-3. Component of a map
+3. Components of a map
-4. Handwriting sketch of an area
+4. Handwritten sketch of an area

 Activities
 **********